About the Department of Mobility and Infrastructure

-- No one dies or is seriously injured traveling on city streets (streets and intersections are intuitive to use, even by an adolescent child).
+- No one dies or is seriously injured traveling on city streets.

-- Every resident can access fresh fruits and vegetables within 20 minutes travel of home (without requiring a private vehicle).
+- Every household in Pittsburgh can access fresh fruits and vegetables within 20 minutes travel of home, without the requirement of a private vehicle.

-- All trips less than 1 mile are easy and enjoyable to achieve by non-vehicle travel.
+- All trips less than 1 mile are easily and enjoyably achieved by non-vehicle travel.

-- No household must spend more than 45% of income on housing + transportation + energy (for any income quintile).
+- No household must spend more than 45% of household income to satisfy basic housing, transportation and energy needs.

 The Department is organized into three bureaus: